A Nikon F4s and 50mm f/1.2 AI-s

 Nikon F4s Autofocus Vs. Manual Focus

 Although giving a nod to those who may disagree, I think everyone would agree that once you “open up” a lens, both faults and advantages are amplified tenfold.
 Uhhh,…maybe not tenfold, but you get the idea.
 The reason I shoot with a manual lens on a specific camera, (Nikon F4), is simple.
-I slowly compose images, I sometimes want to “feel” movement in images, I love this particular lens, (Nikon 50mm Ai-s 1.2), and the amount of light it lets in, (both for the images/bokeh and just the visceral feel of it) and that camera has Nikon’s most wide ranging lens compatibility. (and has a variable diopter)
+I slowly compose images, I sometimes want to “feel” movement in images, I love this particular lens, (Nikon 50mm Ai-s 1.2), and the amount of light it lets in, (both for the bright viewfinder and just the visceral feel of it) and that camera has Nikon’s most wide ranging lens compatibility. (and has a variable diopter)

 So, now you know the basis.
 Some of it may have stupid reasoning to certain people.
 But all are valid reasons to me.
 If you shoot sports or kids at play, you could certainly find better AF Nikkor choices.
 But, I don’t shoot sports.
 Plus, I’d be using a longer lens.